natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-28-saudi-salons-a-brief-history.md

 description: Eman Al Nafjan explores the intriguing evolution of Saudi Arabian hair salons from tailor shops, highlighting cultural needs and changes over the decades.
 emoji: ✂️
 tags:

+- ✨ Wonder
+- 🌙 Islam
+- 💡 Design
+- 🌍 Culture-Making.com
 - 🌍 Culture
 - 🏫 Education
 - 🎉 Celebration
   haiku: |
   From fabric to style,
    Women's hands weave beauty's thread,
    Tradition transformed.
   coordinates: [24.7136, 46.6753]
----

-Here's a fascinating explanation of how various cultural needs and strictures shaped the development of Saudi Arabian hair salons—which are descended from (and still named for) tailor's shops

-a [Saudiwoman's Weblog](http://saudiwoman.wordpress.com/2008/08/25/saudi-salons/) post by Eman Al Nafjan, 25 August 2008 :: via [Global Voices](http://globalvoicesonline.org/2008/08/27/saudi-arabia-the-history-of-salons/)
+Here's a fascinating explanation of how various cultural needs and strictures shaped the development of Saudi Arabian hair salons—which are descended from (and still named for) tailor's shops a [Saudiwoman's Weblog](http://saudiwoman.wordpress.com/2008/08/25/saudi-salons/) post by Eman Al Nafjan, 25 August 2008 :: via [Global Voices](http://globalvoicesonline.org/2008/08/27/saudi-arabia-the-history-of-salons/)

----

 > They are called _Mashghal_ in Arabic which literally means a working place, from the Arabic noun _shoogal_ (work in general).
 This term was coined to refer to little shops where a group of usually Pakistani tailors make women dresses.
 About 30 years ago readymade women clothes were mostly unavailable to the general public and women drew designs on paper and took then to these tailor shops with fabric bought by the meter from areas similar to outdoor malls.
 For measurement, they would give the tailor a previously made dress that fits and he would use it as a measurement model.
 And that’s to avoid any physical contact between the tailor and the customer.
 I know now you’re wondering where did women get there first well measured dress and I too wonder
 >